Talk show host Wendy Williams placed under court-ordered financial guardianship - NewsBreak

 The daytime talk show announced in October 2021 that Williams had experienced “serious complications” from Graves’ disease and a thyroid condition.
 The show continued on without the titular host, instead featuring guest hosts.

-Attorney La’Shawn Thomas told The Hollywood Reporter that Williams asked Wells Fargo for her bank statements so she could switch banks over suspicions about her former Wells Fargo financial adviser Lori Schiller.Depp and Heard face uncertain careers after trial
+Attorney La’Shawn Thomas told The Hollywood Reporter that Williams asked Wells Fargo for her bank statements so she could switch banks over suspicions about her former Wells Fargo financial adviser Lori Schiller.Harvey Weinstein’s rape conviction upheld by appeals court

 Wells Fargo refused and put a temporary hold on Williams’ account, claiming that she was “incapacitated” and a “victim of undue influence and financial exploitation,” before filing a petition for guardianship, according to Variety .
 Williams says she fired Schiller, but Wells Fargo continued its refusal to give her full access to her accounts.